 And then we settled in at the Brooklyn Fest for anÂ invigoratingÂ end to the tour.
 Here, you’ll see Our Man Marschall manning the post at the start of the show.

-Later on in the day, we were visited by a minor celebrity, a certain Matt Groening who created a small television show you may have heard of.
+Later on in the day, we were visited by a minor celebrity, a certain Matt Groening who created a small television show you may have heard of (The Simpsons, that is).
 Here he is with Rick and his recent purchase.

 Humorously (I know, hard to believe), Matt told Rick that he was one of his heroes.
 He then coughed and apologized, explaining that he always coughs when he’s lying.